shswhrigjtigogrkf/Hipposite/README.md

 ---

- [^1]: **(The method used to bypass extensions is using “percent-encoding, which is under public domain, and therefore not licensable by any party.”)**
+ [^1]: **(The method used to bypass extensions is using “percent-encoding", which is under public domain, and therefore not licensable by any party.
+We have faced threatened strikes over this, so do not listen to someone claiming to "own" %40, (Ex.
+Someone named "d" on discord))**
 [^2]: ***Credit to Blobby-Boi here on Github*